Birth Options In Newcastle and the Lower Hunter

 Maternity Choices Australia and Evidence Based Birth are also valuable resources when considering your options for birth.

-If you are birthing in hospital, I would highly recommend accessing Karli Smith’s hospital birth education course, and also looking into hiring a birth doula (this episode of The Great Birth Rebellion podcast discusses why).
+If you are birthing in hospital, I would highly recommend accessing Karli Smith’s hospital birth education course, and also looking into hiring a birth doula (this episode of The Great Birth Rebellion podcast discusses why they make such a big difference to birth experiences and outcomes).

 Pregnancy Loss

 Disclaimer: Nothing in this document is to constitute medical advice or be taken in place of individualised advice from a medical practitioner.
-I am not affiliated with any of the birth or maternity care services mentioned above.
+I am not affiliated with any of the birth or maternity care services mentioned above, nor do I provide support in the birth space.
 Information provided is true and accurate to the best of my knowledge as at the date of publication.
 If you notice errors or outdated information, please contact me using the "contact" section of this website.